innovaphone/externalweb_csharp/README.md

-Your README file looks great!
-It provides clear instructions for setting up and using the C# web server, including explanations of the authentication flow, session management, and security considerations.

-Here’s a minor refinement to your README content for clarity:

----

 ## C# Web Server with Session Management and Authentication

 This is a simple C# web server using ASP.NET Core to handle sessions, perform authentication, and serve static files.
 It features a basic authentication mechanism with a challenge-response flow to secure access to an HTML page (`app.htm`).